verisence/verisence.github.io/README.md

 * Paste it in the browser.
 * Press enter to access the site.
 ## Known Bugs
-{No known bugs at the moment.}
+No known bugs at the moment.
 ## Technologies Used
-{HTML and CSS}
+HTML and CSS
 ## Support and contact details
-{Feedback on suggestions, bugs and improvement are appreciated.
-Send an email to Kipkemboiphil@gmail.com}
+Feedback on suggestions, bugs and improvement are appreciated.
+Send an email to Kipkemboiphil@gmail.com
 ### License
-*{MIT License
+*MIT License

 Copyright (c) [2019] [Phil Kipkemboi]